 These languages are constantly changing, but at this point there are stable enough that the changes from one version to another are small.

 Another difference between front-end and back-end programming is code exposure.
-Front-end programs are exposed and can be seen by anyone; all we need to do the script of a page is to right-click on a browser and select ‘View Page Source’.
-Back-end programs are never exposed.
-An example of a back-end program is the Google search engine, which is a trade secret; our webpage of Google search merely uses our client to collect the terms that we want to search for, and then sends the terms to the server, where the google search engine actually runs.
+Front-end programs are exposed and can be seen by anyone; all we need to do to see the script of a page is to right-click on a browser and select ‘View Page Source’.
+On the other hand, back-end programs are never exposed.
+An example of a back-end program is the Google search engine, which is a trade secret; our webpage of Google search merely uses our client to collect the terms that we want to search for, and then sends them to the server, where the Google search engine actually runs.

 Content vs. style